 Some leather belts are only made with three holes, in which case the last hole should be about four inches from the belt’s end.

-You Know How to Measure For Belt Size
+You Know How to Measure Men’s Belt Sizes

 Now Learn How to Become Your Most Stylish Self

-Now that you know the most accurate way to measure your proper belt size, you’ll be able to order the right size belt to cinch your waist properly.
+Now that you know the most accurate way to measure your proper belt size, you’ll be able to buy men’s belts in the right size to cinch your waist properly.

 But while nailing your belt size is important, belts – and men’s accessories more broadly – are really only one small part of the bigger picture that is menswear.